Coq au Vin

 Wine, bacon, and butter — say less, eat more.

 For years I was convinced I didn’t like coq au vin, but it turns out I just didn’t like bad coq au vin.
 I finally gave French chicken stew another chance when I saw it featured at a favourite restaurant and it was simply fantastic.
 Rustic, comforting, and deeply flavourful.
-Better yet, once I dug into the recipe, I also realized it’s far easier to make than the fancy name might have you think.
+Better yet, once I dug into the recipe, I also realized it’s far easier to make than you think.

-A couple of items to note: I prefer skinless chicken thighs over the skin-on, leg/thigh cuts traditionally used, and I substituted shallots for pearl onions because those little gems aren’t readily available all year round for me.
-I stuck to a Pinot Noir for the wine selection, but a Gamay or Cote de Rhone is also considered a good choice by notable chefs.
+A couple of items to note: although not necessary, I highly recommend using a fresh chicken and doing a 5% brine soak for 4 to 6 hours as it takes the tenderness of the chicken to the next level.
+Next up, I substituted shallots for pearl onions because those little gems aren’t always readily available (although I’ll happily use pearl onions when I can get them).
+And lastly, I honoured the traditional Pinot Noir for the wine selection, but a Gamay or Cote de Rhone is also considered a good choice.
 Just remember, if you wouldn’t drink it, don’t cook with it.

-Lastly, the whole meal comes together in about 45min, and my suggestion is to serve the stew on top of creamy mashed potatoes or with a fresh loaf of crusty bread.
+The whole meal comes together in about 45-60 min, and while the recipe maximizes time by cooking the pearl onions and mushrooms while the chicken simmers, you can also do this step at the start and just set aside.
+My final suggestion is to serve the stew on top of creamy mashed potatoes or with a fresh loaf of crusty bread.
 Conveniently, you’ve already selected a great wine to pair with your dinner, so enjoy.—CFG

 Ingredients: